SergeyKanzhelev/apmtips/source/_posts/2018-01-23-diagnosticssource-design-principles.markdown

 # Other languages and platforms

 The analog of .NET `DiagnosticsSource` can be useful for other languages as well.
-For node.js, there is a [diagnostics channel](https://github.com/Microsoft/node-diagnostic-channel)
+For node.js, there is a [diagnostics channel](https://github.com/Microsoft/node-diagnostic-channel).
+There is [discussion](https://github.com/nodejs/diagnostics/issues/134) to make diagnostics channel a standard or even part of node.js SDK.
+There are more opportunities for other languages and platforms.